zainsadaqat/css-resources/css-principles.md

 ## 🔹 Part 1: Core CSS Principles

-Before diving into units, we need to understand how CSS works behind the scenes.
+We need to understand how CSS works behind the scenes.

 ### 1️⃣ CSS is a Declarative Language